supervisely/docs/enterprise/kubernetes/installation.md

 4) Change `storageClassName` in the YAML configuration file to the name of the storage class that you want to use for storing data.
 It can be a local storage class or a cloud storage class, fast CSI storage class is recommended for production use.

 ## Step 3: Ingress configuration
 By default Supervisely ships with NGINX ingress configuration, but you can manually configure your ingress controller to route traffic to Supervisely services.

+## Step 4: Ingress configuration
+By default Supervisely ships with NGINX ingress configuration, but you can manually configure your ingress controller to route traffic to Supervisely services.